Debt & Credit Help Paying Off Debt

 Debt consolidation is when you use a new credit line or loan to pay off several other balances.
 This combines multiple different payments into one, making it easier to keep up with bills each month.

 Using a debt consolidation loan with a lower interest rate to pay off other high-interest debt can lead to monthly and long-term savings.
-But unlike a debt settlement, what you owe doesn’t change when you consolidate debt; you still owe the same amount just under a new loan.
+But unlike a debt settlement, what you owe doesn’t change when you consolidate debt.
+You still owe the same amount, just under a new loan.

-National Debt Relief customer service
+How do you reach National Debt Relief customer service?

 If you’re an existing customer, you can contact client services Monday through Friday from 10 a.m. to 8 p.m.
 EST at 888-660-7427.
 You can also check your online account at www.nationaldebtrelief.com or you can email service@nationaldebtrelief.com.